See all state pages

 Learn more

 T.E.A.C.H.
-Early Childhood South Carolina Scholarship Application
+Early Childhood South Carolina Scholarship Program

 T.E.A.C.H. is a South Carolina scholarship program for eligible students pursuing degrees in education, early-care, and early-childhood disciplines.
 There are multiple types of scholarships available for students enrolled in eligible programs.